PerryCole96/be-nc-news/README.md

 ## **Project Overview**

-NC News API is a backend service built using **Node.js** and **Express** that serves as the foundation for a fictional news website.
+NC News API is a backend service built using **Node.js** and **Express** that serves as the foundation for an article hosting website.
 The API allows users to interact with articles, topics, comments, and user data through RESTful endpoints.
 It includes features for managing articles, voting, retrieving user data, and more.
 The project was developed as part of the **Northcoders** bootcamp to demonstrate skills in backend development, database management, and API design.

 ---